Here is what to expect in and around the hive in January.

 The bees are in their winter cluster, except for very warm and sunny days (roughly 50ºF and above), when they might leave the hive for a cleansing flight.
 Queens may lay a few eggs, in which case the cluster will need to keep the brood warm.
 Dead bees may pile up on the bottom board; on warm days, the bees may remove the bodies, and other bees may fly off to die.
 Dead bees scattered on the snow outside the hive are therefore a good sign.

 - When inspecting a colony in winter, it is not necessary to open it.
 Do a quick external inspection, visual and auditory, to check the cluster.
-Listen for the bees with your ear directly on the upper part of the hive; if you do not hear anything, tap the outside of the hive and the bees should respond.
+Listen for the bees with your ear directly on the upper part of the hive; if you do not hear anything consider get a stethoscope or renting the club infra-red camera.
+Tapping the outside of the hive will get the bees should respond but is not recommended.